General Gap Year Questions

 Are the college credits transferable to any university?

 Yes.
 Vox Bivium is partnered with Cairn University.
 Through our partnership with Cairn, 24 college credits are transferable to any other public or private university upon successful completion of each of the course requirements.

 What is the application process?
 When will I know if I’m accepted to Vox?

 The Vox Bivium application process is much like a regular college application.
 Click on the “Apply Now” button to the right to begin your application.
-After we receive your application, we will get back to you within one week to schedule an interview.
-We then check your references conduct your interview.
-You will be notified of your acceptance status within 2-8 weeks of your interview.
+After we receive your application, we will get back to you within three business days to schedule an interview.
+We then conduct your interview and check your references .
+You will be notified of your acceptance status within seven (7) days of your interview.
 The sooner you apply, the sooner you will know if you are accepted.